Eric Stokes (cornerback): Green Bay Packers

 The Green Bay Packers selected Stokes in the first round (29th overall) of the 2021 NFL draft.
 He was the fifth cornerback drafted in 2021.

 He signed his four-year rookie contract on June 2, 2021, worth $11.93 million, including a $6.03 million signing bonus.

 Stokes was named the third outside cornerback on the depth chart to start the season.
 Following continued struggles and injuries by starter Kevin King through the first two weeks of the season, Stokes was named the starter opposite cornerback Jaire Alexander ahead of the Packers' Week 3 game against the San Francisco 49ers.
 The following week, he recorded his first NFL interception off a pass from Ben Roethlisberger during a 27–17 victory over the Pittsburgh Steelers.
 Starting from Week 5, and with exception of the Packers' Week 9 game against the Kansas City Chiefs, Stokes started every game for the Packers.

 Stokes entered the 2022 season as the starting cornerback for the Packers.
 His play declined as the Packers defense struggled in his sophomore season.
 During a Week 9 loss to the Detroit Lions, he exited the game with an ankle injury.
 Head coach Matt LaFleur later informed the press that Stokes would miss the rest of the season with his injury.

 Stokes began the 2023 season on the reserve/physically unable to perform list.
 He was activated on October 21, 2023, but placed on injured reserve four days later with a hamstring injury.
 He was activated on December 16 and returned to the injured reserve list two weeks later.

 On May 2, 2024, the Packers declined the fifth-year option on Stokes' contract, making him a free agent after the 2024 season.

 Las Vegas Raiders

 On March 13, 2025, Stokes signed a one-year, $4 million contract with the Las Vegas Raiders.
+Stokes started 16 of 17 games, missing one game due to a minor injury.
+Overall Stokes played 98% of the Raiders' defensive snaps and recorded 53 tackles (35 solo) and 5 passes defended.
+His overall PFF grade of 73.6 ranked Stokes 18th out of 114 cornerbacks for the season.
+NFL.com named Stokes the Raiders' 2025 "unsung hero" for allowing only 0.6 yards per snap (first among all NFL cornerbacks) and a team low passer rating allowed of 76.9.
+In addition, Stokes allowed only 329 passing yards for the season while leading a young secondary unit for the Raiders.

+On March 9, 2026, Stokes signed a three-year, $30 million contract extension with the Raiders.